 A few weeks later Mr.Potts sent the pictures and I loved every single one of them!
-I still can't believe how beautiful they.
-It was now my turn to turn them into teaching aids.
-A week later I had a set of cards that:
+I still can't believe how beautiful they are!
+It was now on me to turn them into teaching aids.
+A week later I had a set that:

 help practise "there is/are"